Germantown, MD Indoor Cycle

 The Monday Night Madness ride is designed to release the stress of your busy Monday with a quick 45-minute calorie burn to all the latest music and favorites.
 Each workout is designed to be tailored for your needs, hard for stressful days and relaxing for a quick calorie burn.
 Take each class at your own pace and of course, beginners are welcome.

-Class has been filling up!
-Arrive by 5:15 pm to select your favorite bike or request a bike fit to ensure you ride in comfort.
+Arrive by 6:15 pm to select your favorite bike or request a bike fit to ensure you ride in comfort.

 Sessions and Weeks